artefactual/archivematica-storage-service-docs/administrators.rst

-AIPs cannot be created or deleted through the Storage Service interface, though a deletion request can be submitted through Archivematica that must be approved or rejected by the storage service administrator.
+AIPs cannot be created or deleted through the Storage Service interface, though a deletion request can be submitted through Archivematica that must be approved or rejected by the Storage Service administrator.
 To learn more about deleting an AIP, see :ref:`Deleting an AIP <archivematica:delete-aip>`.
 Stored DIPs cannot be deleted through either the Storage Service or Archivematica interfaces.
 Deletion requests for transfers are automatically generated when all of the objects from the transfer